-- Carthage College in Kenosha, WI major was neuroscience, minor in Biology
+- Undergraduate Degree: Carthage College in Kenosha, WI major neuroscience, minor Biology

-- Midwestern University Chicago College of Osteopathic Medicine
+- Medical School: Midwestern University Chicago College of Osteopathic Medicine

 I chose Family Medicine because of the variety it offers and the long term partnerships that are fostered between patient and clinician.
 It is a unique honor to provide care for an individual and their family for many years, often over several generations.
 My interests include preventative medicine, women's health, family planning, and integrative medicine.
 I knew after just a few days of my audition rotation with the Aurora Family Medicine Residency Program in my 4th year of medical school that it was where I belong.
 The other residents and faculty were warm, kind, and made me feel right at home.
 I believe in order to be a truly outstanding clinician it is vital to take into account the broad range of factors that may be influencing the patient's health, as well as the many modalities of treatment which may be beneficial.
 One of the things that most impressed me about this program was the integrative medicine curriculum, along with the holistic approach to patient care that is taken.

 My passions and hobbies outside of medicine include international travel, long distance running and cycling, yoga, vegetarian cooking, reading, knitting, and playing the flute.
 I grew up in Milwaukee, and was born at Sinai Hospital in fact, and look forward to spending more time with my family and younger siblings that still live in Milwaukee.